- Document checklist

 What are the UK Spouse Visa requirements?

-There is a great array of requirements that applicants must consider before attempting to apply for a Spouse Visa to the UK.
+There is a great array of requirements that applicants must consider before attempting to apply for a UK Spouse Visa.

 This includes but is not limited to: